Waste management guidelines

 2.3 External Storage – Design Features

-This section provides information and guidance on waste storage and collection requirements for purpose-built blocks of flats, where residents share communal waste facilities.
+This section provides information and guidance on waste storage and collection requirements for purpose-built new build blocks of flats & conversions of offices to flats, where residents share communal waste facilities.
 The guidance given in this section on the design, size and location of bin stores will be applicable for other types of facility as well, including commercial units and housing developments without individual bins.

 Architects and developers should be aware that Reading Borough Council does not offer a compacted waste collection service.
 At sites where compaction is used, waste collection and disposal will need to be arranged and paid for through a private contractor that is able to offer an appropriate service.